open-telemetry/oteps/text/0000-unseal-spancontext.md

 only applies to the part of the SpanContext that is publicly exposed on the API level.
-Actual vendor implementations could have additional mutable properties or actually have the first access to the `TraceId` property
+Actual vendor implementations could have additional mutable properties or actually have the first access to the `TraceId` property generate the TraceId lazily.

 ## Internal details